 Pros:

-- Web application tracking with code profiling and distributed tracing
+- Web application monitoring with code profiling and distributed tracing

 Cons:

-Pricing: Infrastructure Monitoring starts at $9 per month; an MSP edition starts at $35 per month.
+Pricing: Infrastructure Monitoring starts at $9 per month, and the MSP edition starts at $35 per month.
 Get a 30-day free trial.

 3. Nagios XI